-- 1. Wear proper personal protective equipment (PPE) with full SCBA when approaching any vehicle fire. - Use a sustained, high-volume water application.
+- 1. Wear proper personal protective equipment (PPE) with full SCBA when approaching any vehicle fire. - 2.
+Use a sustained, high-volume water application.
 A minimum of 2,000-3,000 gallons (7,500-11,500 liters) will be needed.
 Consider an established water supply, a tender, or additional units to shuttle water to the pumping engine. - 3.
 If water is not readily available, use defensive firefighting tactics to prevent the fire from spreading until a clear need to extinguish the fire is identified and water is available.
 If necessary, use CO2, dry chemicals, or other fire-extinguishing agents to suppress the fire, for example, to extricate passengers, until water is available. - 4.
 Use a thermal imaging camera (TIC) or infrared (IR) to monitor the battery temperature during the cooling process.
-Look for ambient temperatures at or below 212°F (100°C).
-The battery still needs to cool down if it is at or above 302°F (150°C). - 5.
+Look for ambient temperatures at or below 212°F (100°C) to indicate the battery pack is cooling down.
+Temperatures above this limit indicate a potential for continued battery cell thermal events. - 5.
 Continue evaluating the battery structure and apply water directly to any exposed areas.
 Submerge loose battery cells or modules in water for at least 24 hours.